 Average Daily Incident Shortwave Solar Energy

-For the purposes of this report, the geographical coordinates of Paris are 48.853 deg latitude, 2.349 deg longitude, and 174 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of Paris are 48.853 deg latitude, 2.349 deg longitude, and 174 ft elevation.

-The topography within 2 miles of Paris contains only modest variations in elevation, with a maximum elevation change of 233 feet, and an average elevation above sea level of 159 feet.
-Within 10 miles contains significant variations in elevation (633 feet).
-Within 50 miles contains very significant variations in elevation (883 feet).
+The topography within 2 miles of Paris contains only modest variations in elevation, with a maximum elevation change of 233 feet and an average elevation above sea level of 159 feet.
+Within 10 miles contains only modest variations in elevation (633 feet).
+Within 50 miles contains significant variations in elevation (883 feet).